grange74/docker-db2/README.md

 Docker image with DB2 Express
 ============================
-This repo contains a docker image build file that includes Ubuntu with DB2 Express installed.
+This repo contains a docker image build file that includes Ubuntu with DB2 10.5 Express-C (Free version) installed.
+It is aimed at running on Dev machines to try to mirror production as much as possible without licensing implications.

 You will still need to create an Instance, Database and User.